-IPv4-mapped addresses are a convenient way to represent an IPv4 address in the IPv6 format, it's especially useful in dual-stack nodes allowing a network application using an AF\INET6 socket to send and receive data using IPv4.
+IPv4-mapped addresses are a convenient way to represent an IPv4 address in the IPv6 format.
+This is very useful in dual-stack nodes allowing a network application using an AF_INET6 socket to send and receive data using IPv4.

-An IPv4-mapped IPv6 address is composed of 80 zero bits followed by 16 one bits and the remaining 32 bit are the IPv4 address, moreover, the IPv4 address part may be represented in the usual dot-decimal notation.
+An IPv4-mapped IPv6 address is composed by 80 zero bits, followed by 16 one bits and the remaining 32 bit are the IPv4 address, moreover, the IPv4 address part may be represented in the usual IPv4 dot-decimal notation.